LiamGoodacre/optics-talk/cats.md

 When we write ``f : X `C` Y``, the ``X `C` Y`` bit is the *hom*.

-Sometimes this 'collection' is a proper *type*.
+Sometimes this 'collection' is a proper *type* (a type that classifies value-level expressions).

 ```haskell
 {- X `C` Y -} ∷ Type